mark-watson/PythonAIBook/manuscript/Symbolic_AI.md

 ## Soar Cognitive Architecture

 [Soar](https://soar.eecs.umich.edu/) is a flexible and general purpose reasoning and knowledge management system for building intelligent software agents.
 The Soar project is a classic AI tool and has the advantage of being kept up to date.
-As I write this the [Soar GitHub repositoryt](https://github.com/SoarGroup/Soar) was just updated a few days ago.
+As I write this the [Soar GitHub repository](https://github.com/SoarGroup/Soar) was just updated a few days ago.
+Here is a bit of history:

+Soar is a cognitive architecture that was origianlly developed at Carnegie Mellon University.
+It is a rule-based system that simulates the problem-solving abilities of human cognition.
+The architecture is composed of several interacting components, including a production system, an episodic memory, and a working memory.

+The production system is the core component of Soar and is responsible for making decisions and performing actions.
+It is based on the idea of a production rule, which is a rule that describes a condition and an action to be taken when that condition is met.
+The production system uses these rules to make decisions and perform actions based on the current state of the system.

+The episodic memory is a component that stores information about past events and experiences.
+It allows the system to remember past events and use that information to make decisions in the future.
+The working memory is a component that stores information about the current state of the system and is used by the production system to make decisions.

+Soar also includes several other components, such as an explanation facility, which allows the system to explain its decisions and actions, and a learning facility, which allows the system to learn from its experiences.

+Soar is a general-purpose architecture that can be applied to a wide range of tasks and domains.
+It is particularly well-suited for tasks that involve planning, problem-solving, and decision-making.
+It has been used in a variety of applications, including robotics, natural language understanding, and intelligent tutoring systems.

-I am writing this material many years after my previous use of Soar.
+I am writing this material many years after my original use of the Soar project.
 My primary reference for preparing the following material is the short paper [Introduction to the Soar Cognitive Architecture](https://arxiv.org/pdf/2205.03854.pdf) by John E. Laird.
 For self-study you can start at the [Soar Tutorial Page](https://soar.eecs.umich.edu/articles/downloads/soar-suite/228-soar-tutorial-9-6-0) that provides a download for an eight part tutorial in separate PDF files, binary Soar executables for Linux, Windows, and macOS, and all of the code for the tutorials.

 I consider Soar to be important because it proposes and implements a general purpose cognitive architecture.
 A warning to the reader: Soar has a steep learning curve and there are simpler frameworks for solving practical problems.
-Later we will look at an example from the Soar Tutorial for the classic "blocks world" problem of moving blocks on a table subject to constraints like not being alowed to move a block if it has another object on top of it.
+Later we will look at an example from the Soar Tutorial for the classic "blocks world" problem of moving blocks on a table subject to constraints like not being allowed to move a block if it has another object on top of it.
 Solving this fairly simple problem requires about 400 lines of Soar source code.

 ### Background Theory